mikepenz/MaterialDrawer/README.md

 Here's a quick overview what you have to do within your application.
 You can find a detailed description of all methods in the [WIKI](https://github.com/mikepenz/MaterialDrawer/wiki).

+#####IMPORTANT
+**Please also read the section about styles.
+You have to either use one of the provided themes or add the MaterialDrawer attributes to your theme.
+Read more here:** <https://github.com/mikepenz/MaterialDrawer/#style-the-drawer>

 ###Minimal SetUp

 ####Code:
 It's (theoretically) a one-liner :D. This will create an empty drawer.
 ```java
 new Drawer().withActivity(this).build()
 ```

-**Please also read the section about styles.
-You have to either use one of the provided themes or add the MaterialDrawer attributes to your theme.
-Read more here:** <https://github.com/mikepenz/MaterialDrawer/#style-the-drawer>

 ###Activity with Toolbar
 ####Code: